 There are good links to the Broads of Norfolk and Suffolk whatever means of travel you choose to take - road, rail, boat or air - and once you get here it’s simple to get around under your own steam or by public transport.
 For more information about all the things that you can see and do by public transport contact the Broads Information Centres.

-National Express operates a half-hourly train service between Norwich and London Liverpool Street with local connecting services within East Anglia.
+Abellio Greater Anglia operates a half-hourly train service between Norwich and London Liverpool Street with local connecting services within East Anglia.
 Average journey time from London 1 hour 50 minutes.
-There are connecting services from the Midlands, the North of England and Scotland via Peterborough.
+There are connecting services from the Midlands, the north of England and Scotland via Peterborough.

 Local Broads stations are located at: Acle, Beccles, Berney Arms, Brundall, Brundall Gardens, Buckenham, Cantley, Great Yarmouth, Haddiscoe, Hoveton and Wroxham, Lingwood, Lowestoft, Norwich, Oulton Broad, Reedham, Salhouse, Somerleyton and Worstead.

 For central and southern Broads, Great Yarmouth and Lowestoft www.wherrylines.org.uk

 Bure Valley Railway: www.bvrw.co.uk Narrow gauge steam trains from Hoveton/Wroxham to Aylsham with wheelchair accessible carriages 01263 733858 or email firstname.lastname@example.org

 Major trunk roads to the Broads are the M11, A11, A12, A140 and A14 from London, the South East of England, ferry ports and the Channel Tunnel.

 The A14, A11, A47, A17 and A1 serve the Midlands and the North.